 For individuals who gain certification through the new system rather than transition, your new credential expiry date will be three years from the date of certification.

-All practitioners who successfully transition will receive (at no cost):
+All practitioners who successfully transition will receive (at no additional cost):

-- Automatic listing on the online directory (including details of accreditation history); and
+- Automatic listing on the online directory (including limited details of accreditation history)

-- Newly designed products of your choice (including ID cards, Translator Stamps and/or Certificates).
+- Newly designed products of your choice (including ID cards and Translator Stamps).

 Once you are part of the certification system, all of the products and services listed above are included (at no additional cost) as part of each successful recertification.